mikeshihyaolin/KD-pytroch/README.md

 # knowledge-distillation-pytorch
 * Exploring knowledge distillation of DNNs for efficient hardware solutions.
 I fix some issues of the [repo](https://github.com/peterliht/knowledge-distillation-pytorch.git) such taht it can run on the latest PyTorch.
+It can successfully run on my Ubuntu machine.
+* Date: 2021-03-17, 19:00
 * Framework: PyTorch
 * Dataset: CIFAR-10